shekharsingh07/locallibrary_node.js/README.md

 ## **Project Name:** Node.js - Local Library Tutorial

 **Description:** Express is a popular unopinionated web framework, written in JavaScript and hosted within the Node.js runtime environment.
-This module explains some of the key benefits of the framework, how to set up your development environment and how to perform common web development and deployment tasks
+This project follows a tutorial on how to set up a development environment and how to perform common web development and deployment tasks.
+The completed project is deployed and can be viewed through this [website](https://gentle-retreat-96753.herokuapp.com/catalog).

 **Table of Contents:**
 <ol>